July 2023 PMHS Contributes $12K to the Petersburg Community Foundation

 For 28 years we were the 24-hour comprehensive behavioral health service agency in our community, and often the only service in town.
 We continue to serve, now in more focused ways as a small nonprofit, staying true to our mission to increase and improve available locally-based behavioral health options and do “whatever works” to help our community.

-We demonstrate this in providing short-term support for grief and trauma at no cost to between 10 to 13 clients per week.
+We demonstrate this in providing short-term support for grief and trauma or other life situations not typically covered by insurance, at no cost, to up to 10 clients per week.

 I remain grateful to our PMHS Governing Board for their support and commitment to providing an important safety net and specialized resource to the vulnerable and bereaved in our community.

 After 28 years of providing 24 hour behavioral health services to our town, a series of funding reductions mean that Petersburg Mental Health Services cannot afford to continue providing the psychiatric emergency care and other services that we want for our community.
 We are working with the Southeast Alaska Regional Health Consortium (SEARHC) to shift services and staff to their larger organization on April 1, 2021.
 We have a mutual goal for clients to keep seeing the same provider, in the same office, with as little change as possible to them.
 To do that, SEARHC has offered employment to all PMHS providers.
 I am pleased with how SEARHC has worked collaboratively to keep our wonderful PMHS team in place as they expand behavioral health services beyond what we could afford to do.